-- Percent of English Learners with positive movement from one Performance Band to a higher Performance Band as measured by the ACCESS for ELLs - 7.
-Percent of Students With Disabilities served in general education environments greater than 80% of the school day - Percent of students scoring Meets or Exceeds on the Grade Five Writing Assessment (required participation rate ≥ 95%) - 9.
-Percent of students in grade 3 achieving a Lexile measure equal to or greater than 650 - 10.
-Percent of students in grade 5 achieving a Lexile measure equal to or greater than 850 - Percent of students in grades 1-5 completing the identified number of grade specific career awareness lessons aligned to Georgia's 17 Career Clusters - 12.
-Student Attendance Rate (%)
+- 5. Percent of English Learners with positive movement from one Performance Band to a higher Performance Band as measured by the ACCESS for ELLs - 6.
+Percent of Students With Disabilities served in general education environments greater than 80% of the school day - 7.
+Percent of students in grade 3 achieving a Lexile measure equal to or greater than 650 on the Georgia Milestones - 8.
+Percent of students in grade 5 achieving a Lexile measure equal to or greater than 850 on the Georgia Milestones - 9.
+Percent of students in grades 1-5 completing the identified number of grade specific career awareness lessons aligned to Georgia's 17 Career Clusters - 10.
+Percent of students missing fewer than 6 days of school